 While analysis and synthesis can indeed enrich knowledge (KB 125, 130), a fully explicit analysis and justification of knowledge is impossible.
 We always rely on tacit background knowledge which constitutes what Polanyi called "the tacit dimension."
 And just as we cannot always have a full analysis to simples in knowing, we cannot always have a full reduction to constituents in being.

 Polanyi challenges Cartesian assumptions that were the root source of Enlightenment rationalism.
 In doing so, he also challenges naive cultural assumptions about how science validates knowledge and progresses.
-But he also challenges postmodern skepticisms.
+But he also challenges postmodern skepticism.
 Polanyi shows that knowledge is not purely objective, but neither is it merely subjective.
 Instead knowledge is personal and must be affirmed with universal intent if one is to advance towards further discoveries.

 Polanyi thus re-envisions a role for faith and values in a world impressed with the advances of science.
 His understanding of tacit knowing and emergent being lead him to a Neo-Platonism of sorts, like that of the pragmaticist C.S.
 Peirce, in which universals are real, since they, like minds, can show themselves in “indefinite future manifestations” (KB 167, 168).
 There can thus be ideals such as Truth, Beauty and Charity that emerge and gain a transcendent status.
 These “transcendentals” can help guide our actions and our progress.